 The Calm Waters Staff Book Club is an opportunity for our team to learn more about grief, trauma, psychology and more.
 This helps us to serve our clients and participants better, educate ourselves on current research, and grow in our understanding of mental health.
 All books linked below have been read by our team and benefitted our agency as a whole.
-We do not profit from sales of any of the books*, but we wanted to showcase them in case you are looking for something that may be useful or relevant through your own journey.
+We do not profit from sales of any of the books, but we want to showcase them in case you are looking for something that may be useful or relevant through your own journey.

 If you have a suggestion for what we read next, please let us know!